A look at key events in the investigation and murder trial of Gerald Stanley

 Share via Email

-BATTLEFORD, Sask. — A jury is considering whether Saskatchewan farmer Gerald Stanley is guilty in the shooting death of Colten Boushie, a 22-year-old resident of the Red Pheasant First Nation.
+BATTLEFORD, Sask. — A jury has found Saskatchewan farmer Gerald Stanley not guilty in the shooting death of Colten Boushie, a 22-year-old resident of the Red Pheasant First Nation.

 Here is a look at key events in the second-degree murder investigation and trial: